texfaq/texfaq.github.io/FAQ-spawnprog.md

 # Spawning programs from (La)TeX: `\write18`

-The TeX [`\write` primitive instruction](./FAQ-write.html) is used to write to different file 'streams'; TeX refers to each open file by a number, not by a file name (although most of the time we hide this).
+The TeX [`\write` primitive instruction](./FAQ-write.html) is used to write to different file ''streams''; TeX refers to each open file by a number, not by a file name (although most of the time we hide this).
 Originally, TeX would write to a file connected to a stream numbered 0&ndash;15.
 More recently, a special ''stream 18'' has been